“Ideas to Improve Your Family Scripture Study,” Scripture Study Ideas (2021)

 Invite family members to ask a gospel question, and then spend time looking for verses that can help answer the question.

 Select a verse you find meaningful, and display it where family members will see it often.
-Invite other family members to take turns selecting a scripture to display.
+Invite family members to take turns selecting a scripture to display.

 As a family, choose several verses that you would like to discuss during the coming week.